NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/All-Profiles/Task.page.md

 <a name="businessStatus"></a>
 <h4 class='additional-Guidance-Submenu'> businessStatus </h4>
 Genomic specific business statuses for capturing more granular information as part of processing the task.
 SHOULD use the {{pagelink:Genomic-Business-Status}} CodeSystem.
 NOTE: The list of appropriate buinessStatuses is pending finalization.
 Mapping business statuses to the high level container Tasks and statuses is still ongoing.

+If a code from the linked CodeSystem is not applicable, the code of `other` SHOULD be used, with a free text status captured within Task.businessStatus.text.

 ```json
 "businessStatus": {